sungnga/react-revents/README.md

     - The useEffect() hook takes a callback function
     - When it comes to Firestore, we're going to subscribe, so we're listening to the data, and then we're going to unsubscribe.
 We're going to subscribe when the component mounts and unsubscribe when the component unmounts
     - In this callback function:
-      - Specify an unsubscribe function variable and set it equal to the getEventsFromstore() function
+      - Specify an unsubscribe function variable and set it equal to the getEventsFromFirestore() function
-      - In this getEventsFromstore() function, we need to pass in an observer.
+      - In this getEventsFromFirestore() function, we need to pass in an observer.
 What we get back from this function is:
         - a `next` handler.
 And this is going to be what happens next after we received the data back from Firestore, what do we want to do next with it.
 Now, our data comes back from Firestore as a snapshot.
 This snapshot is a collection, so it'll return to us an array of documents in the form of `snapshot.docs`.
 We can use the .map() method to loop over the array to get the individual event, `docSnapshot`.
 Then inside this `docSnapshot` we can get the data from the events using `docSnapshot.data()`
         - an error.
 We're going to console log the error for now
     - Everything inside this callback function is what's going to happen when the component mounts.
 And because we're listening to something, we're subscribing to something, and then we want to do something when the component unmounts
     - In our case, we want to return a function inside this useEffect() hook when the component unmounts.
-We return the unsubscrible function in order to unsubscribe from listening to the Firestore data when the component unmounts.
+We return the unsubscribe function in order to unsubscribe from listening to the Firestore data when the component unmounts.
 When the return function is called, this is what is called when the component unmounts.
 So anything we add inside this return is effectively going to take an action to unsubscribe from listening to the data: `return unsubscribe;`
     ```javascript
     useEffect(() => {
       const unsubscribe = getEventsFromFirestore({